felixlopz/hubrise-test-task/content/apps/orderline/en/launch-orderline.md

 ---
-title: Open & Close OrderLine
+title: Launch OrderLine
-path_override: open-close-orderline
+path_override: launch-orderline
 position: 3
 layout: documentation
 meta:
-  title: Open & Close OrderLine | OrderLine | HubRise
+  title: Launch OrderLine | OrderLine | HubRise
-  description: Instructions on how to open OrderLine and log out from it.
-Synchronise data between your EPOS and your apps.
+  description: Instructions for launching OrderLine and logging out from it.
 ---

 We recommend using Google Chrome.
 On mobile devices, make sure to disable the auto-lock in your display settings.